CloudBoost/developers/en/datastorage/objects.md

 ```
 </span>

-To set data into the objects, You can use the `set` function / method of CloudObject class.
+To set data into the objects, You can use the <span class="tut-snippet">set</span> function / method of CloudObject class.

 ==JavaScript==
 <span class="js-lines" data-query="set">